How Smart Retailers Are Approaching Their Black Friday Strategy This Year

-Every year we hear the same warnings:
+Every year we hear the same warnings when it comes to Black Friday strategy:

 Prepare your website for unprecedented volumes of traffic!